-Grenada is taking steps to implement the transparency framework and to commence administrative preparations to ensure that it establishes an information gathering process (ToR I.4) and information on rulings will be identified and exchanged in a timely manner (ToR II.5).
-Grenada receives two recommendations on these points for the year in review.
+Grenada is taking steps to implement the aspects of the terms of reference (OECD, $2021{[3]}$ ) (ToR) for the transparency framework and to commence administrative preparations to ensure that it establishes an information gathering process (ToR I.A) and that information on rulings will be identified and exchanged in a timely manner (ToR II.B).
+Grenada receives two recommendations on these points for the calendar year 2020 (year in review).